Heaven I Need a Hug

-"Heaven I Need a Hug" is a song by R&B singer R. Kelly.
-It was featured on his fifth solo studio album Chocolate Factory, on the bonus disc Loveland, it reached number 26 on the R&B chart and 4 on the Billboard Bubbling Under Hot 100 Singles chart.
-It was written and produced by R. Kelly himself.
+"Heaven I Need a Hug" is a song by R&B singer R. Kelly, written and produced by Kelly himself.
+It was featured on the Loveland bonus disc accompanying certain editions of his fifth solo studio album Chocolate Factory.
+The song reached number 26 on the US R&B chart and 4 on the Billboard Bubbling Under Hot 100 Singles chart.
 No music video was made for the song.
-The song charted quite well without getting heavy promoted.
+The song charted quite well without getting significant promotion.

 Background

 The song was written in response to the 2002 sex tape scandal, according to WGCI Program Director Elroy Smith, who said he met with Kelly and waited until he got permission from Kelly's label before airing the track.

 In the mid-tempo ballad, Kelly accuses his detractors of rushing to judgement, criticizes women for dependence on men, asks the media to give him a break, and begs for a little human tenderness ("Heaven, I need a hug/ Is there anybody out there willing to embrace a thug?" goes the chorus).

 Kelly sings, "I gave 13 years of my life to this industry/ Hit song or not, I've given all of me/ You smile in my face and tell me that you love/ But then before you know the truth you're so quick to judge me."